-Pathways to further studyOn completion of this course you may extend your qualifications by undertaking the Advanced Diploma of Jewellery and Object Design offered at Fairfield or further study in the areas of gemmology, diamond technology and jewellery valuation.
+Pathways to further studyOn completion of this course you may extend your qualifications by going on to our MEM60211 Advanced Diploma of Jewellery and Object Design, or consider further study in the areas of gemmology, diamond technology and jewellery valuation.

 Career PathwaysOn graduation from this course you will be eligible for employment in the design and development of jewellery and precious metals production.

 Units Of Study